s-hironobu/pg_plan_inspector/README-plan_analyzer.md

 $ createdb testdb
 ```

-After that, create three tables and insert data into the tables.
+Then, create three tables and insert data into the tables.

 ```
 $ psql testdb